Verlan: Word formation

 Words in verlan are formed by switching the order in which syllables from the original word are pronounced.
 For example, français [fʁɑ̃sɛ] becomes céfran [sefʁɑ̃].

 Verlan generally retains the pronunciation of the original syllables.
 However, French words that end in a ⟨e⟩ muet (such as femme [fam]) and words that end in a pronounced consonant (such as flic [flik]) gain the sound [œ] once reversed.
 In addition, verlan often drops the final vowel sound after the word is inverted, so femme and flic become meuf ([mœf] – meufa in full form) and keuf ([kœf] – keufli in full form), respectively.

 The study of written verlan is difficult as it is primarily passed down orally, without standardized spelling.
 While some still argue that the letters should be held over from the original word, in the case of verlan, most experts agree that words should be spelled as to best approximate pronunciation.
 For example, verlan is preferred to versl'en.

 The French author Auguste Le Breton uses numerous examples of verlan, for instance in Du rififi chez les hommes.

-Different rules apply for one-syllable words, and words with multiple syllables may be verlan-ised in more than one way.
+Different rules apply for one-syllable words, and words with more than two syllables may be verlan-ised in more than one way.
 For example, cigarette may yield garetsi or retsiga.